open-telemetry/community/guides/contributor/CLA.md

 Canonical until 2017-03-31
 ```

+In addition, be sure to update your affiliation on [OpenProfile](https://openprofile.dev).

 ## Troubleshooting

-If you encounter any problems signing the CLA and need further assistance, log a ticket by clicking on the link [please submit a support request ticket](https://jira.linuxfoundation.org/plugins/servlet/theme/portal/4) from the EasyCLA bot's response.
+If you encounter any problems signing the CLA and need further assistance, log a ticket by clicking on the link 'please submit a support request ticket' from the EasyCLA bot's response.
 Someone from the CNCF will respond to your ticket to help.

 Should you have any issues using the LF Support Site, send a message to the
 backup email support address <login-issues@jira.linuxfoundation.org>

-## Setting up the CNCF CLA check

-If you are a Kubernetes GitHub organization or repo owner and would like to setup the Linux Foundation CNCF CLA check for your repositories, [read the docs on setting up the CNCF CLA check](/github-management/setting-up-cla-check.md)

 [Linux Foundation Support Site]: https://support.linuxfoundation.org/